JavaScript Variables

 message = 100;Code language: JavaScript (javascript)

-Once you initialize a variable, you can change its value by assigning a different value.
+After declaring or initializing a variable, you can change its value by setting a different value.
 For example:

 let message = "Hello";